thaggy/Wordle-Clone/README.md

 ## Controls
- As this is a simple wordle game, the controls are all of the alphabet keys, A - Z, however I added two more buttons, 1 and 2.
+ As this is a simple wordle game, the controls are all of the alphabet keys, A - Z, and backspace to delete letters that you have guessed.
+However I added two more buttons, 1 and 2.
 By pressing 1, you reset the game and by pressing 2 you can see what the word is automatically.